 - Mysterious aches and pains

 Depression is a serious condition that should not be taken lightly.
-Failure to deal with these symptoms could cause people their families, careers and even their lives.
+Failure to deal with these symptoms could cost people their families, careers, and even their lives.

 How to Overcome Depression